devaswani18/Containerization/README.md

 # Containerization and DevOps

+**Name:** Dev Aswani
 **SAP ID:** 500126338
-**Name:** Dev Aswani
+**Batch:** 1 (CCVT)

 ---

 ## About This Repository

-This repository contains all lab experiments , theory classes and assignments for the **Containerization and DevOps** course.
-Each experiment covers core Docker concepts with hands-on implementations and screenshots demonstrating real terminal outputs.
+This repository contains all lab experiments, theory classes, and assignments for the **Containerization and DevOps** course.
+Each experiment covers core Docker and DevOps concepts with hands-on implementations and screenshots demonstrating real terminal outputs.

 ---